Bidya122/WGS-Analysis/Sars_cov2_1sample/readme.md

 During this exercise, I ran Trimmomatic in single-end (SE) mode on a dataset that was originally paired-end.
 I made this choice by mistake initially, but I continued the workflow to learn Nextflow, FASTQC, BWA alignment, and BAM handling.
 The purpose of this project is educational, not to produce publication-grade results.
 The workflow is designed as a learning exercise to practice building reproducible bioinformatics pipelines.
 The main goal of this project was to learn and demonstrate a complete WGS pipeline, preparing me to scale this workflow to larger datasets or different organisms in future analyses.
 This workflow can be easily adapted to true paired-end processing by modifying the Trimmomatic and alignment steps to handle read pairs.

+🚀 Pipeline Overview

+The workflow performs the following steps:
+Quality trimming – Trimmomatic
+Quality control – FastQC
+Reference indexing – BWA
+Read alignment – BWA-MEM
+BAM processing – sorting, indexing, merging
+Coverage & read statistics – samtools
+Variant calling – bcftools
+Variant annotation – SnpEff
+Consensus genome generation – bcftools consensus
+Clade & lineage assignment – Nextclade

 **Key Notes About the Workflow**